mishkatmustafid/ChefGPT/README.md

 ## Observations

-- Whenever a valid recipe is inputted, the chatbot finds a way to make some improvement to it.
+- Whenever a valid recipe is inputted, the chatbot finds a way to make some improvements to it.
 - The chatbot can identify irrelevant messages and decline to respond to them.

 ## Running the Code